-This hearty marinara sauce is so easy to prepare and makes for a perfect simple sauce for pasta.
+This hearty marinara sauce is so easy to prepare and makes for a perfect simple Italian sauce for pasta.
 You will mostly need pantry ingredients to make it and it can be wrapped up under 30 minutes!
 Use in lasagna dishes, over over pizza and so much more!

-Although very simple, a good and easy marinara sauce is an essential recipe to master in the kitchen.
-It makes for a great last minute pasta sauce, freezes beautifully and who doesn’t love a large bowl of tomato pasta?
+Although very simple and straightforward, a good and easy marinara sauce is an essential recipe to master in the kitchen.
+It makes for a great last minute pasta sauce, freezes beautifully and who doesn't love a large bowl of Italian tomato pasta?

 And there is just nothing like making your own tomato sauce!
 Store bought marinara is super easy to find, but simply does not taste the same as a fresh batch of homemade hearty marinara.
 Making your own also assures you that your sauce will be filled with wholesome ingredients and you can play around with the recipe to get the right texture and flavored it just the way you like.

 What's the difference between a marinara sauce and tomato sauce?

 A marinara sauce is a type of tomato sauce, but usually made using only a few simple ingredients, like onion, garlic and spices (dried herbs and fresh basil) alongside the canned tomatoes.
 It is also made quickly, usually in under 30 minutes.

 This wholesome tomato sauce is made using diced and whole tomatoes, which makes it a chunkier marinara sauce.
-The extra texture makes this sauce very satisfying, but if you are looking for a thinner sauce, you can also use an immersion blender and blend some of the chunks right in the pot.
+The extra texture makes this sauce very satisfying and substantial, but if you are looking for a thinner sauce, you can also use an immersion blender and blend some of the chunks right in the pot.

 Ingredients for hearty marinara sauce

 This is a great simple recipe that uses mostly pantry ingredients.